Searchlight2/Searchlight2/README.md

 <br>

-If you wish to contact us regarding Searchlight2 please use the email address and header below:
+To contact us please use the email address and header line below:

 ```
 John.ColeATglasgow.ac.uk

 (replacing AT with @ to help us avoid screen scrapeing)

-Header: Searchlight2 query
+Header: Searchlight2 Query
 ```

 <br>